 Project 2.3. – The measurement of well-being and ill-being

-Leader: Iwao Hirose
+Led by: Iwao Hirose

 Other contributors: Peter Dietsch, Luc Faucher, Mauro Rossi, Sarah Stroud and Christine Tappolet

 How should we assess or measure lack of well-being or ill-being?
-This issue is of great practical importance, as illustrated by the World Health Organization’s definition of “disability-adjusted life expectancy (DALY)” in terms of “years lost of healthy life”.
+This issue is of great practical importance, as illustrated by the World Health Organization’s definition of “disability-adjusted life years” (DALY) in terms of “years lost of healthy life”.
 The WHO then refers to the “sum of these DALYs in the population as a measure of the gap between current and ideal health status.”
 The aim of this project is to examine the question of measuring and aggregating the negative value of mortality, morbidity and disability.
 This project overlaps ethics, philosophy of science and biostatistics.

 Project 2.4. – The role of the political community in the good life

-Leader: Christine Tappolet
+Led by: Christine Tappolet

 Other contributors: Peter Dietsch, Pablo Gilabert, Iwao Hirose, Mauro Rossi, Sarah Stroud, Christine Tappolet and Patrick Turmel